 In the Port field, enter the port number that the remote server listens on.

-In the Transport Protocol dropdown menu, select TCP, UDP, or RELP.
+In the Transport Protocol dropdown menu, select TCP or UDP.
 This selection determines which transport protocol is used to send the logs to the remote server.

 (Optional) Mark the Enable TLS checkbox to use TLS encryption when sending logs to the remote server.